 10X Your Thinking

-10X thinking is a state of mind fueled by radical personal responsibility and accountability for your actions.
+10X thinking is a state of mind fuelled by radical personal responsibility and accountability for your actions.
 You are where you are in life not because of your circumstances, not because of your upbringing, not because of anything in this world except for you.

 You take credit for your successes so take credit for your failures, as well as the level of effort that is necessary to put in to achieve your goals.